-Nights are drawing out, the wind is colder every day and you already feel the lightest breath of winter on your face - autumn is here.
-Holidays are over, kids are back to school and all you are left with are hefty holiday bills that you somehow managed to rack up.
-And still, there is no reason for despair - CreditLand experts to the rescue!
-With the cards we've selected, you can extend your holiday for another month of joy - or start collecting miles and be fully armed for the Christmas shopping or even the summer holiday ahead.
+Days are getting longer, snow is melting and you already feel the lightest breath of warm breeze on your face - spring is here.
+Summer holidays are looming, and so is Easter with its shopping.
+You can lift in spirits and let CreditLand experts do all the work!
+With the cards we've selected, you can start getting ready for your summer holidays right now - by summer you'll have enough miles and points to give yourself a nice little trip to wherever you want the most.
 We picked up the creme de la creme of travel rewards credit cards and made them compete against each other in the vicious fight of rewards and bonuses.
-Take a look at our candidates and see who won in the autumn rewards race.
+Take a look at our candidates and see who won in the spring rewards race.

 In order to make sure that you get the least biased comparison possible, we came up with criteria that will help you choose a card most suitable for everyday use and miles accrual.
 First of all, a real travel card should charge you low or no APR.
 You should be able to take off on holiday and pay any time later.
 Secondly, think about additional fees.
 Sometimes you may look at enticing bonuses and forget about an annual fee that can take from you right what you've gained.
 However, bonuses are crucial if you want to use miles or points to pay for your holiday - they often make up a good portion of your flight ticket or cover all of it.
 You also need to consider the rewards rate on non-travel purchases, because this is what basically gives you miles when you are not traveling.
 Below you can see the comparison of cards by these principal parameters.